+Modality Assessment

-Modality Assessment Technique Short-answer tests (retrievable) Description A final exam will be given in the last class in order to assess the understanding of the whole course.
-The duration of the final exam will be 1.5 hours and it may include theory questions, exercises, questions regarding the interpretation of computer output, and one question asking for a brief abstract of the course project.
+Technique Short-answer tests (recoverable)

+Description A final exam will be given in the last class in order to assess the understanding of the whole course.
+The duration of the final exam will be 2 hours and it may include theory questions, exercises, questions regarding the interpretation of computer output.
 The final exam is worth 50% of the final mark.

-Assessment criteria Set according to the competences described. i isocosinent eriteriti
+Assessment criteria Set according to the competences described.